 Engineering and Technical Support (ETS) is a branch of the Facilities Operations and Maintenance Division.
-This team consists of technical experts in several areas with credentials including Professional Engineer (PE), Qualified Commissioning Process Provider (QCP), and Certified Energy Manager (CEM).
+This team consists of technical experts in several areas with credentials including Professional Engineer (PE), and Qualified Commissioning Process Provider (QCP).
 This branch provides six main areas of support to university operations:

 - Engineering Support

 - Contracted Maintenance Management

 ETS provides technical advice from engineers experienced in building automation systems (BAS), electrical systems, and heating, ventilation, air-conditioning and refrigeration (HVACR) systems by:

 - Reviewing major systems, including HVACR, for efficient operation

 - Providing technical expertise on systems solutions, repairs, and replacements

 - Identifying scope of projects